- Open Access

 Additional file 1: Clinical scores of falcons during challenge.
 Clinical score ranging from 0 to 4 is illustrated using a colour code with clinical score of 0 in white = healthy, clinical score of 1 in yellow = mildly affected, clinical score of 2 in orange = moderately affected, clinical score of 3 in red = severely affected and clinical score of 4 in dark purple = death.
 Grey fields indicate that the bird was taken out of the experiment at 19 or 20 days post infection (dpi) regularly.
 All groups presented less clinical disease than the unvaccinated control group following infection with WNV.
 These differences were statistically significant.
 (XLS 34 KB)

-Additional file 3: Results of statistical analyses.
-Results of statistical analyses for the variables clinical scores, oral and cloacal shedding, viremia and viral load of brain, spleen, kidney and heart are shown.
+Additional file 3: Results of statistical analyses for the variables clinical scores, oral and cloacal shedding, viremia and viral load of brain, spleen, kidney and heart are shown.
 For each variable the results of each group (groups 1, 2, 3 and 4) were compared to the results of group 5.
 P values below α-levels of 0.05 were considered statistically significant.
 (XLS 27 KB)

 Authors’ original submitted files for images